pedrorosa-dev/pedrorosa-dev/README.md

   future: [Web Developer, Future Mobile Developer],
   education: [Graduating in Information Systems, "3rd out of 8 semesters"],
   contact: "You can reach me at" devpedrorosa@gmail.com",
-  quote: "As the song goes," Im only human after all };
+  quote: "As the song goes," "Im only human after all" };
 ```